 Now getting back to the 1999- 2013 range of Indian V-twin motorcycles, as can be seen from the ad showing the 2003 range, in addition to the Chief there was the Spirit and Scout (that was the last year for them).
 (A road test of the Scout is available at the sister site to this one; click on "to the Scout site" on the handlebar at top of screen.)

-Indian had many models and names for them over the years, but the Spirit was brand new.
+Indian had many models and names for them over the years, but the Spirit was brand new as of 1999.
 As can be seen, the Spirit was basically a 1999 - 2003 Chief without the fender skirts and had a slightly less massive front end.
 Below is a 2003 tastefully customized and then a stock blue one with factory optional patriotic tank painting.

 Spirit specs were: